maksymsyr/DangerAlertDatabase/README.md

 # 🚀 Social Media Application Database 🌐

-Welcome to the fun and functional repository for our Social Media Application Database!
-This is where all the magic happens behind the scenes to keep communities safe and engaged, especially in dangerous areas.
-Let's dive into what makes this database tick!

-## 🌟 Features

-Our database is packed with features to ensure safety and engagement:

-- **📊 Track Community Engagement:** Keep tabs on likes, comments, and shares on community posts.
-# 🚀 Social Media Application Database 🌐

 Welcome to the fun and functional repository for our **Social Media Application Database**!
 This is where all the magic happens behind the scenes to keep communities safe and engaged, especially in dangerous areas.
 Let's dive into what makes this database tick!

 ## 🌟 Features